The relatives, friends and siblings of the world that you see,

 only seek for you happiness, because I love you.....".

-acquires the wealth of others.
-Returning home, he squanders it on his wife
+brings the wealth of others.
+(Returning home, he) He squanders it on (his) wife

 According to the Gurbani, this is one of the greatest lies on the earth.

 The Gurbani roars that under the spell of deceptive Maya (illusion), nobody does anything

 for anybody else's happiness!
 The reality of the matter is that whatever a person

 claims to do for the happiness of others is in fact for his own happiness!
 Behind

 every act, thought, and word there is his or her own selfishness disguised!

 Our false ego-sense (Haume) may not admit this fact, but that does not